puppetlabs/puppet-metrics-viewer/README.md

 The results are currently written to the `./target` directory - open up `report.html` in your browser.

-### Metrics from Older PE Installations
+### Metrics from older PE installations

-Some older installations of PE (e.g. 2016.1.2) do not log data expected by the visualizer scripts.
+Some older installations of PE (e.g. 3.8) do not log data expected by the visualizer scripts.
 As a work-around, you can run the included `patch_files.rb` script to create versions of the json files with injected dummy data, so that they can be processed and visualized anyway.

 Usage:

     ./patch_files.rb [filename_1 ... filename_n]

-Example:
+Examples:

     ./patch_files.rb ~/Downloads/wells_fargo/puppet_server/*.json

 The tool will create new files alongside the originals with the prefix "patched."

+### Export metrics to Graphite

+For large datasets collected from customers in the form of JSON files, it may be desirable to export the data to graphite.
+The `export_to_graphite.rb` script can be used to transform data in the JSON files into a format that can be fed into Graphite.

+There is a simple Grafana dashboard JSON file included as well: `grafana-dashboard.json`

+Usage:

+    ./export_to_graphite.rb [filename_1 ... filename_n]

+Output will be lines in Graphite's plain text input format.
+This output can be fed through a tool like `nc` to inject it into Graphite.

+Examples:

+    ./export_to_graphite.rb ~/Downloads/wells_fargo/puppet_server/*.json | nc localhost 2003

+The simple example can be used for small numbers of files.
+When more files exist than can be referenced as arguments, use xargs.

+    find ~/Downloads/wells_fargo/puppet_server -name '*.json' | xargs ./export_to_graphite.rb | nc localhost 2003

 ### TODO LIST